cbitter78/What-I-am-Learning/books/dare_to_lead.md

 This is a dence book!
 I had to take it a bit at a time.
 So much content on every page.
 I read it twice.

+### Vulnerability

+Lots of people say Brené's work is about Vulnerability.
+I think it's important to understand what she means.
+She has lots to offer on this subject and you should read the book.
+I will leave a few quotes here as reminders to myself.
+Do not think this is a complete list, it's not.

+> "Vulnerability is not winning or losing.
+It’s having the courage to show up when you can’t control the outcome."

 ### Empathy vs Sympathy

 This [Video short on Empathy vs Sympathy](https://brenebrown.com/videos/rsa-short-empathy/) is about 3 minutes and really helped me understand how to navagate Empathy.
 Also review the Empathy skills and Empathy misses covered in the book in the Empathy section on page 136.

+### Getting Feedback

+Feedback is a gift.
+However, do you accept gifts from just anyone?
+A gift from someone you don't know or trust is most likely junk.

+Who do you accept feedback from?

+> "If you are not in the arena getting your ass kicked on occasion, I’m not interested in or open to your feedback."

-### Feeback Checklist
+### Giving Feedback

-This [Check List](https://brenebrown.com/resources/the-engaged-feedback-checklist/) is super helpful for me when prepairing to give feedback.
-Make sure to read the Living into Our Values and Feedback seciton in the book on page 198.
+This [Check List](https://brenebrown.com/resources/the-engaged-feedback-checklist/) is super helpful for me when preparing to give feedback.
+Make sure to read the Living into Our Values and Feedback section in the book on page 198.
+Also keep in mind "We avoid tough conversations, including giving honest, productive feedback."
+If giving the feedback is making you uncomfortable then you know it needs to be done.
+Do this with kindness.
+Remember "Clear is Kind"

 ### Values